-As longtime Saboscrivner readers and any of my real-life friends already know, I am a sucker for potato chips, especially new, interesting, and exotic flavors.
+As longtime Saboscrivner readers and any of my real-life friends already know, I am a sucker for potato chips, especially new, interesting, and exotic flavors, and I review them under the Tight Chips heading (formerly Grocery Grails).
 Chips and other salty, crunchy snacks are my favorite junk foods, and I can voraciously devour a bag before realizing what happened.
 That makes them dangerous… and it makes me dangerous too.

 So in spite of the danger, when Lay’s rolls out new potato chip flavors, I always go on a quest to track them down.
 They are always hard to find at first, and I love the thrill of the hunt — my old toy collector impulses never abandoning me.
 I also know the new flavors rarely last, so I want to taste them while I can, before they disappear forever.